Strip Piecing Tutorial for Beginners

-Well, strip piecing is kind of just that – a great little quilting technique that can really help you piece your quilt tops quickly and accurately.
+Well, strip quilting (also known as strip piecing) is kind of just that – a great little quilting technique that can really help you piece your quilt tops quickly and accurately.

-Strip piecing is a quilt piecing technique used in patchwork and quilting to speed up the process of creating quilt blocks.
+Strip quilting or strip piecing is a quilt piecing technique used in patchwork and quilting to speed up the process of creating quilt blocks.

-In this strip piecing tutorial for beginners, I will guide you through the basic steps of strip piecing.
-These steps are the same regardless of the pattern you are making.
+In this strip quilting tutorial for beginners, I will guide you through the basic steps of strip quilting.
+These steps are the same regardless of the pattern you are making.ย

 The difference between different patterns is in the width of the strips you will be using, the number of strips you need to sew together, and the size of the segments you will need to cut.
 However, the actual process is the same.